Chapter 11.20

 (B) Residents who live on designated streets shall be issued parking permits by the City upon request of the resident.
 Passenger vehicles displaying the parking permit on the front dashboard shall be permitted to park on the “permit only” designated street.
 Permits do not reserve specific areas for a permit-holder.

 (C) Multiple permits may be issued to and utilized by residents.
 No more than three permits may be simultaneously utilized by one residence.
-A residence that utilizes more than three permits simultaneously, or that offers them for sale or transactional use, may have its permit revoked by the City Manager.
+A residence that utilizes more than three permits simultaneously, or that offers them for sale or transactional use, may have its permit revoked by the City Manager or designee.

 (D) Initial permits and permits issued to new move-ins shall be provided without cost to the resident.
 Replacement permits only shall be provided upon payment of a fee.

 (E) This section does not permit any passenger vehicle to park in areas that are already prohibited by state law or Syracuse City ordinance such as in front of fire hydrants, mailboxes or red-curbed areas, where signage prohibits parking at all times, or in violation of parking prohibitions during snow accumulation and removal operations.
 [Ord.
+25-33 § 1; Ord.
+24-28 § 1; Ord.
 18-26 § 1 (Exh.
 A).]

 11.20.090 Impoundment authorized.

-Vehicles or trailers left parking or standing in violation of this chapter may be marked with a notice that the vehicle or trailer will be towed if not moved immediately.
-If the vehicle has not been moved to an appropriate location within two hours of the notice, a peace officer or code compliance officer may direct that the posted vehicle or trailer may be removed and impounded at the owner’s expense, using impoundment procedures found in Utah law.
+Vehicles left parking or standing in violation of this chapter may be marked with a notice that the vehicle will be towed if not moved immediately.
+If the vehicle has not been moved to an appropriate location within two hours of the notice, a peace officer or code enforcement officer may direct that the posted vehicle may be removed and impounded at the owner’s expense, using impoundment procedures found in Utah law.
 [Ord.
+25-33 § 1; Ord.
 17-19 (Exh.
 A); Ord.
 16-22 § 1 (Exh.
 A).
 Formerly 11.20.060.]

 11.20.100 Evasion of parking regulations.

-(1) Moving a parked vehicle, motor home, or trailer from its original location on a public street, to any other location or locations on a public street within one-half mile of the original location, if the cumulative time of the vehicle at both or multiple locations would exceed the lawful amount of time permitted at a single location; or
+(1) Moving a parked vehicle from its original location on public property to any other location or locations on public property within one-half mile of the original location, if the cumulative time of the vehicle at both or multiple locations would exceed the lawful amount of time permitted at a single location; or

-(2) Removing an unlawfully parked vehicle, motor home, or trailer from a public street for a period of time of less than eight hours, and then returning the vehicle, motor home or trailer to a public street within one-half mile of the original location.
+(2) Removing an unlawfully parked vehicle from public property for a period of time of less than eight hours, and then returning the vehicle to public property within one-half mile of the original location.